 Perfect for the chilly weather of autumn; Cheeky Country Chicken Pie with rough puff pastry.

 Now, this is not a bad thing.
 While I do love the summer, and the food it inspires, cooler weather is brilliant.
-The bounty of the farmers markets beckon, rich dishes that demand to be simple and bold are the mainstays in our house.
-Usually this involves some form of slowly cooked meat, braised in beer or wine and a bit of butter chucked in for good measure.
+The bounty of the farmers’ markets beckons, rich dishes that demand to be simple and bold are the mainstays in our house.
+Usually, this involves some form of slowly cooked meat, braised in beer or wine and a bit of butter chucked in for good measure.